An alternative method for producing hydriodic acid is the reactio... | Pearson+ Channels

 H2S + I2 --> 2 HI + S

-(a) How many grams of I2 are needed to react with 49.2 g of H2S?
+(b) How many grams of HI are produced from the reaction of 95.4 g of H2S with excess I2?

 Relevant Solution